-On Tuesday, Superintendent Timothy Glasspool presented an updated version of the $55.6 million, which included an additional $7,333 in revenue and an additional $232,367 in expenses—that includes the purchase of new laptops, and money to go toward the resurfacing of the high school track and additional parking at the high school.
+On Tuesday, Superintendent Timothy Glasspool presented an updated version of the $55.6 million, which included an additional $7,333 in revenue and an additional $232,367 in expenses—that includes the purchase of new laptops, and money to go toward the resurfacing of the track and additional parking at the high school.

 Because officials are set on not raising real estate taxes for residents, the extra expenses most likely will be covered from the district's fund balance of about $6 million.
 The current millage is 22.2 mills, and it has not increased since 2005.

-Officials had discussed taking $1.1 million from the fund balance and cutting the junior high Family & Consumer Sciences and high school Drivers' Education programs to offset a $1.4 million.
+Officials had discussed taking $1.1 million from the fund balance and cutting the Family & Consumer Sciences and high school Drivers' Education programs to offset a $1.4 million.
 However, as of Tuesday, officials discussed taking $1.3 million from the fund balance to cover the additional expenses added to the budget, as well as cutting the programs.

 The board also is considering taking an additional $3 million from the fund balance to put into a capital reserve fund for school building renovations.

 Colleen Prokopik, Family and Consumer Sciences teacher at Plum High School, asked the board to reconsider cutting the electives.

 "I never heard a justification as to why the junior high program is being eliminated," she said.
 "The community has supported our program."

 Board member Loretta White, who did not support the preliminary budget, said she thinks its too soon to cut programs.